Coronavirus Update:What patients and families need to know

 Sinusitis is an infection of the sinuses.
 These infections usually happen after a cold or with allergies.
 There are three types of sinusitis:

-- Short-term (acute): Symptoms of this type of infection last less than 12 weeks and get better with the proper treatment.
+- Short-term (acute).
+Symptoms of this type of infection last less than 12 weeks and get better with the correct treatment.

-The sinuses are cavities, or air-filled spaces, near the nose.
+The sinuses are air-filled spaces (cavities) near the nose.
 They are lined with mucous membranes.
-There are four types of sinuses:
+There are four different sinuses:

-- Frontal sinus: Located in the area of the forehead.
-This sinus does not develop until around age seven.
+- Frontal sinus.
+Located in the area of the forehead.
+This sinus does not develop until around age 7.

-- Sphenoid sinus: Located deep behind the nose.
-This sinus does not develop until the teenage years.
+- Sphenoid sinus.
+Located deep behind the nose.
+This sinus does not develop until the teen years.